FANTASTIC TALES!

 Her consort was the mysterious Wizard Vortex.
 A tall, skinny man, older than her by a little bit, with the obligatory long white beard and wire-frame circular glasses, he was perpetually shrouded in marijuana smoke, and spoke rarely.
 Though dubbed a wizard I never saw any magical powers, unless you consider rolling a serviceable joint from a bag of weed composed mostly of stems and seeds a magical power.

 Then there was Vortex’s daughter.
-Only 17 at the time, the fair Princess Julia was intelligent, funny, shy, had long natural wavy red hair, freckles, an enormous bosom, and a shared interest in fantasy and sci-fi novels.
+Only 17 at the time, the fair Princess Julia was intelligent, funny, shy, had long natural wavy red hair, freckles, an enormous bosom, and shared my interest in fantasy and sci-fi novels.

 I adored her, I fantasized about her, and I employed copious will power to restrain myself from attempting a seduction.